TIFF 2013 Review: RHYMES FOR YOUNG GHOULS Is A Must See Debut

 "The day I found my mother dead I aged by one thousand years."

 So begins this harrowing, explosive debut from Jeff Barnaby.
-The backstory may be unfamiliar to audiences - the post-genocide period of our countries treatment of its Native population was governed by the Indian Act, words from which serve as the introductory passage to this film.
+The backstory may be unfamiliar to international audiences - the post-genocide period of my country's treatment of its Native population was governed by the Indian Act, words from which serve as the introductory passage to this film.
 It was mandated that any child of age was to be placed into a "residential school", and that "any means necessary" could be used to force the youth away from their communities.
 Ostensibly to foster the education of these children, the schools became rife with abuse and corruption, where the language and culture of the individuals was subsumed under the aegis of "civilizing" these children.

 This practice continued well into the 20th century, serving as a backdrop for this film set in the late 1960s and early 70s.
 After this stunning opening sequence, we're introduced to Aila, now fifteen and already savvy enough to be running her own drug enterprise.
 She uses the profits from her dealings to pay off the local representatives of the school, basically paying her way to freedom from formal education, but also freedom to live life within her community.

 Underscoring the film is a kind of fable, adopting Mi'kmaq legends and even animated sequences to tie the elements together.
 Masks play a prominent role in the past, and the film teases with other "Indian" iconography, with pointed questions about why there's a headdress on a particular image, or how frightening it is when two artists join forces to illustrate native ways.